Art exhibits and gallery openings in Fairfield County

 Pequot Library, 720 Pequot Ave., Fairfield.
 Info: pequotlibrary.org, 203-259-0346, ext.
 115.

 Wilton Library, 137 Old Ridgefield Rd., Wilton.
-Free.
-Art & Text Art Exhibition through Nov.
-7. A Harvest of Hues Art Exhibition and Reception, Nov.
+A Harvest of Hues Art Exhibition and Reception, Nov.
 15 through Jan.
 2. Weir Farm Artist-in-Residence Exhibition/Reception: Brian Mustari, Nov.
 18, 6-7:30 p.m.
 Info: wiltonlibrary.org.

 Art & Text exhibition, through Dec.
 19, Ridgefield Library, 472 Main St., Ridgefield.
 Info: ridgefieldlibrary.org.